-What is Physical Custody?
+What Is Physical Custody?

 Need Help Resolving a Physical Custody Dispute?
 Get Legal Help Today

 Physical custody is always a difficult and emotionally challenging determination.
 An experienced attorney will know how to work with the court to get the best possible outcome for your child.
-Get started today by finding a family law attorney near you with experience handling such matters.
+They can provide you with helpful legal advice for your specific situation.